Rbukowit/Bukowitz-Portfolio/PartIIFinalProject.md

 ## Target audience:

 Given that my story focuses on another species and its importance to its ecosystem, the target audience for my story is teenagers or adults who feel a connection to and appreciation for nature (henceforth called nature lovers).
 I imagine my nature-loving audience is similar to the audience that National Geographic appeals to.
-Although my story focuses on horseshoe crabs, the story is not intended for audiences who are experts in horseshoe crabs, but rather audiences that are interested, but uninformed about horseshoe crabs and their ecosystem.
+Although my story focuses on horseshoe crabs, the story is not intended for audiences who are experts in horseshoe crabs, but rather audiences that are interested, but uninformed, about horseshoe crabs and their ecosystem.
 In this way, my story can stand to educate others who may then be inclined to take action towards protecting horseshoe crabs.

 ## Sample: